tristarfitness26-sys/tristar-fitness/backend/README.md

 - Express.js team for the excellent framework
 - The open-source community for various packages
-- TriStar Fitness team for requirements and feedback
+- Tri Star Fitness team for requirements and feedback

 ---

-**Made with ❤️ for TriStar Fitness**
+**Made with ❤️ for Tri Star Fitness**